How do you keep ants off your hummingbird feeders?

 And even though hummingbirds eat insects, they don’t eat ants.
 So please don’t think that having ants on your feeders is giving them an additional food choice.

-Luckily, I think that with a little preparation, keeping ants off your hummingbird feeders is easy.
+Luckily, I think with a little preparation, keeping ants off your hummingbird feeders is easy.

 Today, I’m giving you 9 proven tips that stop ants!